-Interested candidates should send cover letter, resume and references to:
+Interested candidates should send cover letter, resume and reference list to:

 Margaret Weisbrod Morris, CEO, email@example.com

-Interested candidates should send a cover letter, CV, and list of 3 references to:
+Interested candidates should send a cover letter, resume, and list of 3 references to:

 Neal Barbour, Director of Youth Education, email@example.com